Stranding $\mathfrak{sl}_n$ webs: Relation arguments

 \end{definition}

-This leads directly to the next corollary, which implies that if $v$ is a Type I vertex then, after performing \emph{any} edge-flips that leave exactly one edge directed out of $v$, the edges-weights of the graph conserve integer flow at $v$ and the binary labeling $b_S$ for \emph{any} valid stranding $S$ conserves binary flow (respectively Type II and two edges directed out).
+This leads to the next corollary, which implies that if $v$ is a split vertex then, after performing \emph{any} edge-flips that leave exactly one edge directed into $v$, the edge-weights of the graph conserve integer flow at $v$ (in the sense of Definition \ref{definition: tagged web}) and the binary labeling $b_S$ for \emph{any} valid stranding $S$ conserves binary flow (respectively merge and two edges directed in).

 \begin{corollary} Suppose $S$ is a valid stranding on a web graph $G$ and $v$ is an interior vertex of $G$ incident to edges $e_1, e_2, e_3$ weighted $\ell_1, \ell_2, \ell_3$.
 Suppose further that $v$ is neither a source nor a sink, namely at least one edge is directed into $v$ and at least one edge is directed out of $v$.